 Comments

-Anchors and aliases
+Anchors and Aliases

 Since anchor names are a serialization detail, such anchors MUST NOT be used to convey relevant information, MAY be altered when processing the document, and MAY be dropped when interpreting the document as JSON-LD.

-A YAML-LD document MAY contain anchored nodes and alias nodes, but its representation graph MUST NOT contain cycles; otherwise, a loading-document-failed error has been detected and processing is aborted.
-When interpreting the document as JSON-LD, alias nodes MUST be resolved by value to their target nodes.
+A YAML-LD document MAY contain anchored nodes and alias nodes, but its representation graph MUST NOT contain cycles; otherwise, a loading-document-failed error MUST be detected, and processing aborted.

-The YAML-LD document in the following example contains alias nodes for the `{"@id": "countries:ITA"}` object:
+The YAML-LD document in the following example contains alias nodes for the `{"@id": "country:US"}` object:

 Streams